multimodalAI/multimodal-ai-hugo-group/content/authors/tian-xie/_index.md

 superuser: false

 # Order that this section appears on the page.
-weight: 1
+weight: 4

 # Role/position
-role: Principal Research Manager, Microsoft Research AI4Science
+role: Principal Research Manager and Project Lead at Microsoft Research AI for Science

 # Organizations/Affiliations
 organizations: